• Skip to primary navigation

 Where: Furano

-There are a number of flower fields in Hokkaido that can be enjoyed during the summer months, but Farm Tomita is one of the most well-known for lavender.
+There are many flower fields in Hokkaido that can be enjoyed during the summer months, but Farm Tomita is one of the most well-known for lavender.
 The moment you pull up you’ll be pleasantly surrounded by the aroma of fresh lavender.
 Then once you step inside you’ll notice the bright blue and purple fields of the flower as well.

-While at Farm Tomita make sure you visit one of the gift shops where you can buy a number of goods made from the lavender in their fields.
+While at Farm Tomita make sure you visit one of the gift shops where you can buy several goods made from the lavender in their fields.
 Another thing not to be missed is trying a cone of lavender ice cream which is perfectly balanced in flavor.

 23. Visit The Beaches and Trails on the Shakotan Peninsula